Asra2000/Anatomic/README.md

 # Anatomic (Eduaction app)
-A unity based AR app that focuses on making the education more fun.
+An unity based AR app that focuses on making the education more fun.

+The prototype can be viewed here : https://youtu.be/4p_z75bdgWM